VincentBounce/WindowsContextMenuTools/README.md

 - To use it, right click on your BitLocker locked external drive ➜ *Lock BitLocker Drive*.

-💿 To install this tool separately, just run `Lock-BitLocker-Drive.reg`
+💿 To install this tool separately, just run `Lock-BitLocker-Drive.reg`.
+To install bundle it's  [here](#⚙-Install-all-tools).

 ---